 The cost of trade credit spreadsheet is available for download in Excel format by following the link below.

 Users use this cost of trade credit calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
-This is an example of a cost of trade credit calculator that you might use when considering how to calculate the annualized cost of trade credit.
+This is an example of a cost of credit calculator that you might use when considering how to calculate the annualized cost of trade credit.
 It is purely illustrative.
 This is not intended to reflect general standards or targets for any particular business, company or sector.
-If you do spot a mistake in this cost of trade credit calculator, please let us know and we will try to fix it.
+If you do spot a mistake in this cost of credit calculator, please let us know and we will try to fix it.